Graduated in 2017

 Related Schools & Departments

-Studies abroad Fall 2016 in Freie Universitӓt in Berlin, Germany.
+She studied abroad for a semester in Freie Universitӓt in Berlin, Germany.

-Received funding to conduct research at archives to review documents from the National Nuclear Freeze Movement and Randall Forsberg.
+She received funding to conduct research and reviewed documents from the National Nuclear Freeze Movement.

 More Student Paths